-Hong Kong braces for busy protest timetable ahead of China National Day
+Hong Kong protesters rebuild "Lennon Walls" ahead of China National Day

 Wong is on bail after being charged with inciting and participating in an unauthorized assembly outside police headquarters on June 21.

-Protests are also expected on Sunday to mark Global Anti-Totalitarianism Day, with solidarity events planned in cities across the world, including Paris, Berlin, Taipei, New York, Kiev and London.

-But the biggest protests are likely to be on Oct.
-1, marking the anniversary of the founding of the People’s Republic of China in 1949.
+Various protests are expected on Saturday and Sunday, but the biggest are likely to be on Tuesday, marking the Oct.
+1 anniversary of the founding of the People’s Republic of China in 1949.

 Activists plan a mass rally from Victoria Park in the bustling Causeway Bay district to Chater Garden, a cricket pitch back in colonial days, in downtown Central.

-Official festivities for National Day have been scaled back, with authorities keen to avoid embarrassing Beijing at a time when President Xi Jinping is seeking to project an image of national strength and unity.
+Official festivities for National Day have been scaled back, with authorities keen to avoid embarrassing Beijing at a time when Xi is seeking to project an image of national strength and unity.

-The Lennon Walls are large mosaics of Post-it notes calling for democracy which have cropped up in underpasses, under footbridges, outside shopping centers, at bus stops and universities and elsewhere across the territory.

-Additional reporting by Yiming Woo and Twinnie Siu; Writing by Nick Macfie; Editing by Kim Coghill
+Additional reporting by Yiming Woo, Jessie Pang and Twinnie Siu; Writing by Nick Macfie; Editing by Kim Coghill